-I’m a Visual Communication Design and Informatics student, born and raised in the Silicon Valley, and currently attending my third year at the University of Washington, Seattle.
-Besides design, I’m interested in entrepreneurship, YouTube, and the Internet of Things.
+I’m a Visual Communication Design and Informatics student, born and raised in the Silicon Valley, and currently attending my final year at the University of Washington, Seattle.
+Besides design, I’m interested in entrepreneurship, filmmaking, and the internet of things.

 As the quarter ended and the new year started, I made one of my new year resolutions to do the Daily UI Challenge.
 Basically for an hour, everyday, I would work on a new UI prompt that was emailed to me that day.
 I did as sort of proof that design was something that I truly wanted to pursue.
 Although in my head, I think I already knew that this is what I wanted.
 I feel the reason I like computer science, and why I love design is that at heart I’m a creator.
 No matter, what I wanted to be, whether that was wanting to be engineer, developer, or designer, I had always wanted to solve problems.
 I guess it only took a little bit of persuasion to realize that I wanted to use design as a medium to achieve that.

 This is where I am at today, and I’m excited to see where the future will take me.
 I feel like I have only just scratched the surface of what design is, and I can’t wait to explore it further.